 Paul Sullivan rounds up some of the city’s best English (and some German) language bookstores…

 Named as one of the top ten bookshops in the world by Lonely Planet, Kreuzberg’s Another Country is one of Berlin’s longest-running literary/intellectual salons for the English-speaking crowd.
-A good chunk of its 20,000-odd books are for loan, not sale (bring a book back and the purchase price is refunded, minus €1.50), while about ten percent of stock functions as a reference library, available only to read in-shop.
-Add to all that its considerable other life as a social club, and its curious owner herself… Read more….
+A good chunk of its 20,000-odd books are for loan, not sale (bring a book back and the purchase price is refunded, minus €1), while about ten percent of stock functions as a reference library, available only to read in-shop.
+The owners also run a second shop for events… Read more….

 Riemannstraße 7, 10961 Berlin, T: 030 69401160

 In January 2015, Bildband opened its doors at Immanuelkirchstrasse 33.
 The shop’s main emphasis is on photography with the front of the shop devoted entirely to photo books; a mix of classics, re-issued and new or contemporary titles as well as rare, out of print and sample books.
 Established favourites such as Vivian Maier and Robert Polidori are well represented as are works by emerging or less well-known talents.

 A second room contains books on art, architecture and design.
 Bookseller Thomas Gust explains that new stock is arriving constantly and many of the books are discounted by 50-70%.
 The shop holds regular events such as book launches and monthly exhibitions, and presentations by the Ostkreuzschule für Fotografie also take place here.

 Immanuelkirch Straße 33, 10405 Berlin; T: 030 4737 7014